datariders/projects/NextMOVE/static/README.md

-The games showcased here were downloaded from the publicly available website link of the FIDE organization, which is the International governinig organizxatoin for Chess.
+The FIDE organization is the governing International organization for Chess.
+All the FIDE games are publicly available for download from their website.
+Some games are showcased here.

 The games are in the PGN format.